 If your work directly affects sales for the company, it is also a good idea to get an estimate of how much the company benefits from having you on the team.

 This should help you get a rough figure in terms of how much you wish to increase your salary by.

 How Should I Ask for a Pay Rise?

 The best way to ask for a pay rise is in person.
-You are far more likely to get a pay increase by having a face to face conversation than sending a half-hearted email or text to your boss.
+You are far more likely to get a pay increase by having a face-to-face conversation than sending a half-hearted email or a text to your boss.

 By meeting face-to-face with your manager, it allows you to witness their reaction but also negotiate and produce counterarguments.

 Depending on the size of your company, you may need to approach your line manager first.
 Going over your line manager’s head, straight to your boss, bypassing the chain of command, is never a good idea.

 Your line manager may even be able to assist your request and offer a recommendation to the boss for an increase of your salary.

 Your annual performance review offers a great opportunity to ask for a pay increase.
 A lot of the time it’ll coincide with the end of your company’s financial year, meaning salaries are finalised for the year ahead around then.